progit/progit/es-es/02-git-basics/01-chapter2.markdown

 >	--graph	Display an ASCII graph of the branch and merge history beside the log output.
 >	--pretty	Show commits in an alternate format.
 Options include oneline, short, full, fuller, and format (where you specify your own format).

-### Limitando la salida de log ###
+### Limitando la salida del histórico ###

 > Limiting Log Output

 Además de las opciones de formateo, `git log` acepta una serie de opciones para limitar su salida - es decir, opciones que te permiten mostrar únicamente parte de las confirmaciones.
 Ya has visto una de ellas - la opción `-2` muestra sólo las dos últimas confirmaciones.
 De hecho, puedes hacer `-<n>`, siendo `n` cualquier entero, para mostrar las últimas `n` confirmaciones.
-En realidad es poco probable que uses esto con frecuencia, ya que Git por defecto pagina su salida para que veas cada página de log por separado.
+En realidad es poco probable que uses esto con frecuencia, ya que Git por defecto pagina su salida para que veas cada página del histórico por separado.

 > In addition to output-formatting options, git log takes a number of useful limiting options — that is, options that let you show only a subset of commits.
 You’ve seen one such option already — the `-2` option, which show only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.